gizemdal/remote-rendering/README.md

 As an attempt to reduce image loading times in the server, we tested splitting the output/frame buffer into 4 smaller buffers and export the frame PPM image in 4 smaller parts.
 When we say that we split the buffer into 4 smaller buffers, this does not mean that we're creating 4 buffers that is quarter the size of our original buffer and copying original buffer memory into each of them.
 We are achieving our buffer split by creating another single buffer that is quarter the size of our original buffer and moving its data pointer to point at the corresponding original buffer memory by getting the host pointer of the original buffer at each quarter image save.
 Since we're optimizing our code with ZERO_COPY (check Zero Copy optimization section for more detail), getting the host pointer of the original buffer does not result in a device to host memcpy operation.

 Saving a PPM image 4 times instead of 1 results in slower save image times on the path tracer side which reduces the FPS.
-The results below are recorded with the basic Cornell box scene file we provided in our repository and they do not use color compression (check Color Compression optimization section for more detail).
+The results below are recorded with **Machine 1** with the basic Cornell box scene file we provided in our repository and they do not use color compression (check Color Compression optimization section for more detail).

 | FPS | Save Image Time
 | :----------------------------------------------------------: | :----------------------------------------------------------: